 Lithium batteries store in a mild and dry environment.

 The environment in which the batteries are located should be mild.
-Batteries should be stored away from the sun, high temperature, and humidity.
+Batteries should be stored away from the sun, high temperatures, and humidity.
 Keep the storage area ventilated and dry, and keep the temperature relatively stable.
 The ideal storage temperature of the battery is around 59 degrees, but most room temperatures are enough.
-Unless your room is out of the range of 40 F to 122 F for some reason, in this case, we must assume that you live in an igloo or a volcano, and we can not recommend that you use battery anywhere within your home.
+Unless your room is out of the range of 40 F to 122 F for some reason, in this case, we must assume that you live in an igloo or a volcano, and we can not recommend that you use a battery anywhere within your home.

 Separate batteries according to age and type.